MEET OUR JUDGES - 2023

 Sudesh Shankar, Publisher at Niche Publishers and Director of Hospitality at BDC Holdings

-SUDESH SHANKAR is an experienced publisher with a demonstrated history of success working in the publishing industry.
-Over the past seven years, he has forayed into the ever-challenging industry of Food & Beverage and Hospitality in India, UAE, and Indonesia.
+Sudesh Shankar is an experienced publisher with demonstrated success in the publishing industry.
+Over the past seven years, he has forayed into the ever-challenging Food & Beverage and Hospitality industry in India, UAE, and Indonesia.
 Sudesh is skilled in Negotiation, Business Planning, Sales, Sales Management, and Corporate Communications.

 Elisabeth Sioufi, Commercial Lawyer and Human Rights Campaigner

 Elisabeth Sioufi is a lawyer and member of the Beirut Bar Association since 1980, with expertise in Corporate Law, Human Rights Law, and International Criminal Law.
 She lectures on freedom of religion and human rights at the Faculty of Religious Sciences at Saint Joseph University in Beirut.